Dynasty-Li/Dynasty-Li.github.io/index.md

 My research interests include Human-Computer Interaction and Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

-I am now working at the X-CHI Lab at our university under the supervision of Prof. Hai-Ning Liang and Dr. Wenge Xu, with a focus on Virtual and Augmented Reality, Game Tech and Exergames.
+I am now working at the [X-CHI Lab] at our university under the supervision of [Prof. Hai-Ning Liang] and [Dr. Wenge Xu], with a focus on Virtual and Augmented Reality, Game Tech and Exergames.
 Honest thanks to Wenger.

-I also will join the Exertion Games Lab this summer as the intern from the end of June to early Sept. !
-Prof. Florian 'Floyd' Mueller will be my intern 'boss'.
-He is the general co-chair of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction.
+I will also join the [Exertion Games Lab] at the [University of Monash] this summer as a three-month intern from the end of June to early September, with a focus on Brain-Computer Interaction and Motor Memory.
+[Prof. Florian 'Floyd' Mueller] will be my intern 'boss'.
+He is the General Co-Chair of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction.
+My pleasure anyway.

 For more details about me, just wait for the further update OR email me (dynasty[dot]li[at]outlook[dot]com) to ask for my academic CV.